 Professor of Pathology

 BioDr.
-Shan specializes in providing blood transfusion treatment to patients with diverse medical problems.
+Shan specializes in providing blood transfusion and apheresis treatment to patients with diverse medical problems.
 She has been practicing transfusion medicine for over twenty five years.
 Dr. Shan currently serves as the Medical Director of Transfusion Service at Stanford Medical Center.
-Dr. Shan has also been leading research programs in the fields of transfusion safety, blood availability and optimazing clinical blood transfusion practice.
+Dr. Shan has also been leading research and education programs in the fields of transfusion safety, optimizing clinical blood transfusion practice and blood availability.

 Assistant Professor of Pathology

 Current Research and Scholarly InterestsGastrointestinal and pancreatobiliary pathology, with major emphasis on GI and pancreatic neoplasia, inflammatory bowel disease, biodesign innovation, and the application of machine learning to digital pathology.

 Vincent V.C.
 Woo Director, Wu Tsai Neuroscience Institute, Frank Lee and Carol Hall Professor and Professor of Biology and of Pathology